 This webpage is a one-stop reference to help answer questions regarding proper wear of approved Air Force uniform items, insignias, awards and decorations, etc. It also provides the latest updates and changes to policy from Air Force senior leadership and the Uniform Board.
 For local guidance, Airmen are encouraged to consult their immediate chain of command for clarification on standards and policies.

-NOTE: Official changes to policy and the overall uniform program falls under the discretion of Headquarters Air Force and the Uniform Board.
-All personnel are encouraged to review the entire Air Force Instruction 36-2903.
+NOTE: Official changes to policy and the overall uniform program fall under the discretion of Headquarters Air Force and the Uniform Board.
+All personnel are encouraged to review the entire Air Force Instruction 36-2903, Dress & Appearance of Air Force Personnel, available under the Policy expandable menu.
 Airmen should also note that any dress and appearance standards not listed as explicitly authorized in AFI 36-2903, or subsequent guidance updates, are unauthorized.

 Airmen are authorized to wear previously–owned, serviceable OCPs, including the Operation Enduring Freedom-Camouflage Pattern commonly referred to as the Multi-cam.

-Airmen will wear a basic configuration consisting of name and USAF tapes, U.S. Flag and rank (mandatory).
+Airmen will wear a basic configuration consisting of name and USAF tapes, U.S. Flag and rank:

 Authorized duty identifier tabs are listed in Table 5.3.

-Airmen may wear other services' qualification badges, if earned and awarded, i.e. Ranger tab, Air Assault or Pathfinder.
-Award criteria for other services’ qualification badges will be in accordance with the awarding service’s directives.
-Sister service and joint badges can be worn in their current color configuration and will not be converted to the spice brown color criteria.
+Airmen may wear other services' qualification badges, if earned and awarded, i.e.: Ranger tab, SERE, etc. Award criteria for other services’ qualification badges will be in accordance with the awarding service’s directives.

 The two-piece flight suit, or 2PFDU, is now authorized to be worn in both garrison and deployed locations.